 En español | The nation’s largest retail chains have revised their mask policies in the wake of guidance from the U.S. Centers for Disease Control and Prevention (CDC) that people who are fully vaccinated against COVID-19 can safely forego face-covering in public places.

-Walmart, Costco, CVS, Target and Kohl's are among companies now allowing fully vaccinated customers to shop mask-free, in accordance with the federal guidelines, as long as doing so does not violate state or local face-covering mandates.
+Major retailers such as Walmart, Costco, Kroger, Walgreens, CVS, Home Depot and Target are allowing fully inoculated customers to shop mask-free as long as doing so does not violate state or local face-covering mandates.

 According to the CDC, people are fully vaccinated when they are two weeks past receiving their second Pfizer or Moderna dose or the single-shot Johnson & Johnson vaccine.

 The 10 largest retailers in the U.S. and most of the top 40, as ranked by the National Retail Federation (NRF) based on sales, implemented mask mandates in the spring and summer of 2020.
-Here’s a list of biggest retail companies that have been requiring some or all patrons to wear face coverings.
+Here’s a list of biggest retail companies still requiring some patrons or employees to wear face coverings.
 In most cases the store numbers below are from the NRF, as of 2019.

 (Editor’s note: This list is limited to retailers in the NRF’s top 40.
-Many smaller chains also require masks in their stores.
 If you have questions about mask policies at a company not listed here, check its website or contact its corporate office).

 NRF rank: 1

 U.S. stores: 5,355 (including Sam's Club)

 The nation’s biggest retailer ended mask requirements for fully vaccinated customers and employees at Walmart and Sam's Club stores in May.
 “We will continue to request that non-vaccinated customers and members wear face coverings in our stores and clubs,” the company said.
 Walmart triggered a wave of retailers implementing mask rules when it did so in July 2020.